Biological Sciences Division

 - The research focus of the Biological Anthropology Unit will continue to be on biocultural dimensions of health of different communities inhabiting diverse ecological settings in the perspective of biocultural adaptation.

-Biological Sciences Division invites applications for the position of Visiting Scientist from bright candidates who have recently completed a Ph.D. in Applied Mathematics / Anthropology / Agriculture / Biochemistry / Biotechnology / Bioinformatics / Computational Biology / Ecology / Environmental Science / Genetics / Molecular Biology / Statistics / Life sciences.
+Biological Sciences Division invites applications for short term Visiting Scientist positions from bright candidates who have recently completed a Ph.D. in Applied Mathematics / Anthropology / Agriculture / Biochemistry / Biotechnology / Bioinformatics / Computational Biology / Ecology / Environmental Science / Genetics / Molecular Biology / Statistics / Life sciences.
 Candidates who have submitted their Ph.D. thesis and are awaiting a degree may also apply.
 Offers for the Visiting positions will be made 3 times a year.
-The deadlines for submission of applications for each quarter are January 10, July 15, and September 15.
+The deadlines for submission of applications for each quarter are December 15, July 15, and September 15.

 Eligibility: Ph.D. from a recognized Institute/University.
 Candidates who have freshly submitted their Ph.D. thesis are also encouraged to apply.